KipCollo/Frontend-Revision/5.0 Angular/hooks/Readme.md

 Angular lifecycle hooks are methods provided by Angular that allow you to tap into different stages of a component's lifecycle, such as initialization, change detection,and destruction.
 Examples include ngOnInit, ngOnChanges, and ngOnDestroy.

+The `ngOnInit` method is a lifecycle hook in Angular that is called once, after the component has been initialized and its inputs have been bound.
+It is commonly used to perform initialization tasks.The "ngOnInit" method is a lifecycle hook in Angular that is called after the component has been initialized and its inputs have been bound.
+It is commonly used to perform initialization tasks such as retrieving data from a server or setting up subscriptions.

-The "ngOnInit" method is a lifecycle hook in Angular that is called once, after the component has been initialized and its inputs have been bound.
-It is commonly used to perform initialization tasks.
+The "ngOnInit" method is a lifecycle hook in Angular that is called after the component has been initialized and its inputs have been bound.
+It is commonly used to perform initialization tasks such as retrieving data from a server or setting up subscriptions.

-The "ngOnChanges" method is a lifecycle hook in Angular that is called when one or more input properties of a component change.
+The `ngOnChanges` method is a lifecycle hook in Angular that is called when one or more input properties of a component change.
 It allows the component to respond to changes in input values.

-The "ngDoCheck" method is a lifecycle hook in Angular that is called during every change detection cycle.
+The `ngDoCheck` method is a lifecycle hook in Angular that is called during every change detection cycle.
 It is used to implement custom change detection logic and perform manual checks for changes.

-The "ngAfterViewInit" method is a lifecycle hook in Angular that is called after the component's view has been fully initialized.
+The `ngAfterViewInit` method is a lifecycle hook in Angular that is called after the component's view has been fully initialized.
 It is used to perform tasks that require access to the rendered DOM elements.

-The "ngAfterViewChecked" method is a lifecycle hook in Angular that is called after every check of the component's view.
+The `ngAfterViewChecked` method is a lifecycle hook in Angular that is called after every check of the component's view.
 It is used to perform tasks that need to be executed after the view has been checked for changes.

-The "ngOnDestroy" method is a lifecycle hook in Angular that is called just before a component is destroyed and removed from the DOM.
+The `ngOnDestroy` method is a lifecycle hook in Angular that is called just before a component is destroyed and removed from the DOM.
 It is used to perform cleanup tasks and unsubscribe from subscriptions.

-The "ngOnInit" method is a lifecycle hook in Angular that is called after the component has been initialized and its inputs have been bound.
-It is commonly used to perform initialization tasks such as retrieving data from a server or setting up subscriptions.